 The Panel selected Global Infrastructure Partners of 1345 Avenue of the Americas 30th Floor, New York, New York 10105, USA, as an infrastructure fund investment provider to the Fund in July 2011.
-At 31 March 2018 the Fund had a commitment to Global Infrastructure Partners Fund II.
-The Panel subsequently selected Antin of 2-8 Avenue Charles de Gaulle, L-1653 Luxembourg, Grand Duchy of Luxembourg, as a second infrastructure fund in September 2013 and at 31 March 2018 had a commitment to Antin Infrastructure Partners II LP.
+At 31 March 2019 the Fund had a commitment to Global Infrastructure Partners Fund II.
+The Panel selected Antin of 2-8 Avenue Charles de Gaulle, L-1653 Luxembourg, Grand Duchy of Luxembourg, as a second infrastructure fund in September 2013 and at 31 March 2019 had a commitment to Antin Infrastructure Partners II LP.
+The Panel subsequently selected Pantheon Ventures (UK) LLP of 10 Finsbury Square, 4th Floor, London EC2A 1AF, as a third infrastructure investment provider in April 2018 and at 31 March 2019 had a commitment to one of Pantheon's global infrastructure funds.